 Students, faculty, and staff from Delaware State University and Delaware Technical and Community College may use books, periodicals, government documents, and electronic resources within the University of Delaware Library without a card; however, a library borrower card is required to borrow books.

-The University of Delaware Library is comprised of the Morris Library where the main collection is housed, three branch libraries located in Newark, Delaware, and a fourth branch library located in Lewes, Delaware.
+The University of Delaware Library is comprised of the Morris Library where the main collection is housed, two branch libraries located in Newark, Delaware, and a third branch library located in Lewes, Delaware.

 The Library has more than 200 public workstations with access to the Internet, library databases and electronic journals.
 All Library public computers within the Morris Library are accessible to Delaware State University and Delaware Technical and Community College users.
 There is a fee per page for printing from Library workstations.
 Licensed databases and electronic journals are available on site but remote access is available only to current University of Delaware students, faculty and staff.

 DELCAT is the online catalog of the University of Delaware Library.

 The Instructional Media Collection includes more than 20,000 videos and films which may be viewed within the Morris Library on carrels in the Instructional Media Collection Department on the lower level of the Morris Library.
 Only in-library use of media is available to Delaware State University and Delaware Technical & Community College users with their college/university identification card and a University of Delaware Library borrower card.